xilin2/vision-openpose-video/README.md

 ### Run Data Analysis

-1. Open *analysis.py* in project root directory. **Make sure that the correct paths for the feature data .mat files and the video name key are listed.** The code can be found at the start of the Python Main function.
+1. Open *analysis.py* found in project root directory. **Make sure that the correct paths for the feature data .mat files and the video name key are listed.** The lines to do so can be found at the start of the Python Main function.
     ```python
     if __name__ == "__main__":
-        body = scipy.io.loadmat('vids_set_body.mat')
+        body = scipy.io.loadmat('[PATH]/vids_set_body.mat')
-        hand_box = scipy.io.loadmat('vids_set_hand.mat')
+        hand_box = scipy.io.loadmat('[PATH]/vids_set_hand.mat')
-        hand_pose = scipy.io.loadmat('set1_hand.mat')
+        hand_pose = scipy.io.loadmat('[PATH]/set1_hand.mat')
-        xls = pd.ExcelFile('vidnamekey.xlsx')
+        xls = pd.ExcelFile('[PATH]/vidnamekey.xlsx')
     ```

-    2. **Run.** This will output several dendrogram and heatmaps as .pngs found in the "plots" folder, as well as print in terminal the correlation values between the features of video sets 1 and 2.
+    2. **Run.** This will save several dendrogram and heatmaps as .pngs found in the "plots" folder, as well as print in terminal the correlation values between the features of video sets 1 and 2.
     ```bash
     python analysis.py
     ```